will-wright113/colibri-coding-challenge/README.md

 `cleansed/turbine_power_autoloader`

-The first step in the cleansed layer loads the raw CSV data into a streaming table using [Auto Loader](https://learn.microsoft.com/en-us/azure/databricks/ingestion/auto-loader/).
-This keeps track of files that have been processed so that records are processed exaclty once.
+Initially within the cleansed layer, the pipeline loads the raw CSV data into a streaming table using [Auto Loader](https://learn.microsoft.com/en-us/azure/databricks/ingestion/auto-loader/).
+This keeps track of files that have been received so that records are processed exaclty once.
 A schema hint has been provided to imporve the schema inference on such a small dataset.
-Allow overwrites has been enabled so that when an existing file has been updated it can subsequently be processed (see [Further Improvements](#further-improvements) for a better ingestion process).
+Also Auto Loader has been configured to allow overwrites so that when an existing file has been updated it can subsequently be processed (see [Further Improvements](#further-improvements) for a better ingestion process).
 Finally, some meta data columns are added to the dataset: file name and file modification time.

 `cleansed/turbine_power`

-The second step in the cleansed layer is to perform [change data capture](https://learn.microsoft.com/en-us/azure/databricks/delta-live-tables/cdc) on the autoloader streaming table.
+The second step in the cleansed layer performs [change data capture](https://learn.microsoft.com/en-us/azure/databricks/delta-live-tables/cdc) on the autoloader streaming table.
 This will ensure that updates to existing records or any late arriving data is processed correctly (e.g. bad/late data due to sensor malfunction).
 Some boolean conditions using [expectations](https://learn.microsoft.com/en-us/azure/databricks/delta-live-tables/expectations) are also defined to capture data quality.

 **Enriched Layer**